 Bake those at 400 for about eight minutes.

-Now just spoon a little glaze into the center of each cookie and smear it arund a bit.
+Now just spoon a little glaze into the center of each cookie and spread it around a bit.

-Let those dry for an hour or so and then you can stack them.
+Let lemon blossoms dry for an hour or so and then you can stack them.

 - 3 Cups All Purpose Flour

 - 1 Cup Sugar

 - 1 Cup Butter softened